theOther-Paul/KPI_Reporting/design.md

 ## KPI Caluculation
 ### KPIs
-- Gender diversity for paygrades for various countries.
+- Gender diversity for paygrades for various markets.
 Main grades: G34+ and G37+
 - Gender distribution in education
-- ethnic distribution per regions
+- ethnic distribution per markets

 ### Calculations
 - Aggregate the population for a specified region